rbadrinath/FCP/README.md

 * apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters.
 * arraySizePtr.c : It demonstrates some unusual usage of pointer and array declarations.
+* swap\_story.c : We do repeated swaps to make interesting changes to an array

 ## const,static, extern
 * const.c	: know how const is used, for pointers and functions too
 * static.c	: know how 'static' is used